Sharp Spectral Gap Estimates on Manifolds under Integral Ricci Curvature Bounds: Introduction

 The above two estimates have been unified by Bakry and Qian \cite{bakry2000some} (see also the earlier work by Kröger \cite{kroger1992spectral}) in the following form: \begin{thmx} Let $M$ be an $n$-dimensional compact Riemannian manifold (with possibly non-empty convex and $C^2$ boundary), $\Ric\geq (n-1)K$, $K\in \mathbb{R}$ and $ \diam(M)\leq D$.
 Let $\lambda_1(M)$ be the first nonzero eigenvalue of the Laplacian.
 Then

 where $\lambda_1(n,K,D)$ is the first nonzero eigenvalue of the one-dimensional eigenvalue problem

 where $T_{n,K}$ is given by

-\end{thmx} \begin{remark} Bakry-Qian proved the result in a more general framework of symmetric elliptic operators on $CD(R,n)$ spaces. \end{remark} \begin{remark} The above theorem unifies the results of Lichnerowicz and Zhong-Yang as it can be directly computed that $\lambda_1(n,0,D)=\frac{\pi^2}{D^2}$ and $\lambda_1(n,K,\frac{\pi}{\sqrt{K}})=nK$ when $K>0$.
+\end{thmx} Andrews and Clutterbuck proved the same estimate using a two-point maximum principle \cite{andrews2013sharp}. \begin{remark} The above theorem unifies the results of Lichnerowicz and Zhong-Yang as it can be directly computed that $\lambda_1(n,0,D)=\frac{\pi^2}{D^2}$ and $\lambda_1(n,K,\frac{\pi}{\sqrt{K}})=nK$ when $K>0$.
 In fact, we have an almost interpolation given by Shi and Zhang \cite{shi2007lower}:

 For the case $K < 0,$ Yang \cite{yang1990_estimate_eigenvalue} derived the lower bound where $c_n =\max\{2, n-1\}.$ \end{remark}

 In this paper we generalize Theorem \ref{thm: bakryqian} to the setting of integral Ricci curvature.
 To this end, we let $\rho(x) $ be the smallest eigenvalue of the Ricci tensor at $x\in M$ and for a constant $K \in \mathbb R,$ we let $\rho_K(x)$ be the amount of Ricci curvature below $(n-1)K$ at $x$, that is,